phalcon-orphanage/docs/en/reference/tutorial-invo-2.rst

 Instead of using raw PHP as the previous tutorial, we started to use :doc:`Volt <volt>`.
 This is a built-in template engine inspired in Jinja_ providing a simpler and friendly syntax to create templates.
+It will not take too long before you become familiar with Volt.

 The SessionController::startAction function (app/controllers/SessionController.php) has the task of validating the data entered in the form including checking for a valid user in the database: